metaphysicser/RaMA/README.md

     -G, --gap_open2          Penalty for initiating a long gap.
 Aims to manage long gaps strategically.
 Default is 12.
     -E, --gap_extension2     Penalty for extending a long gap.
 Provides a lenient approach to long gap management.
 Default is 1.
 ~~~
-**Note**: The -i (input) and -o (output) parameters are required.
+**Note**: The -r -q (input) and -o (output) parameters are required.
 For most users, the default settings are recommended, but feel free to adjust them as needed.

 ## License
 [Apache 2.0](https://github.com/metaphysicser/RaMA/blob/master/LICENSE) © [[MALABZ_UESTC](https://github.com/malabz) [Pinglu Zhang](https://github.com/metaphysicser)]